Code-Screen/Python-CodeScreen-Fibonacci/README.md

-# Python-Coding-Test-Fibonacci
+# Python-CodeScreen-Fibonacci
-Example Python coding test that requires the candidate to return the nth element in the Fibonacci sequence.
+Example CodeScreen Python test that requires the candidate to return the nth element in the Fibonacci sequence.

 The file to write this function in is fib/fibonacci.py.